Camaldolese: Benedictine Camaldolese

-The New Camaldoli Hermitage on the coast road south of Big Sur, California, was founded in 1958 by the Holy Hermitage of Camadoli, Italy.
-Officially named the Immaculate Heart Hermitage, it stands on a mountainside overlooking the Pacific Ocean.
+The New Camaldoli Hermitage on the coast road south of Big Sur, California, was founded in 1958 by the Holy Hermitage of Camaldoli, Italy.
+Officially named the "Immaculate Heart Hermitage", it stands on a mountainside overlooking the Pacific Ocean.
 New Camaldoli has founded two daughter communities, Incarnation Monastery in Berkeley, California, near the GTU, north of U.C.
-Berkeley in 1979 and the Monastery of the Risen Christ in San Luis Obispo, California in 2014.
+Berkeley in 1979; and the Monastery of the Risen Christ in San Luis Obispo, California in 2014.